trquhuytin/TOT-CVPR22/README.md

   year={2022}
 }
 ```
+For our recent works, please check out our research page (https://retrocausal.ai/research/).

 #### Folders
-for each dataset create separate folder (specify path --dataset_root) where the inner folders structure is as following:
+For each dataset create separate folder (specify path --dataset_root) where the inner folders structure is as following:

 > features/
 > groundTruth/
 > mapping/
 > models/

-during testing will be created several folders which by default stored at --dataset_root, change if necessary
+During testing will be created several folders which by default stored at --dataset_root, change if necessary
 --output_dir

 > segmentation/